RundizBones/ModuleAdmin/.wiki/plugins-actions-reference.md

 ## Admin pages
 These actions are called for logged in users that is able to access **/admin** pages only.
 Or the pages that extends `Rdb\Modules\RdbAdmin\Controllers\Admin\AdminBaseController`.
+The actions in a table below display by execute order.
 Not all actions are called on every pages.

 | Hook name | Description |
 |--------------|---------------|